EnhancedNetwork/TOHE-Docs/options/Settings/Game.md

     * <font color=green>ON</font>: Map will be chosen randomly
       * Chance that the map is
         * Skeld - Set the chance that the map will be Skeld
-        * Mira HQ - Set the chance that the map will be Mira HQ
+        * MIRA HQ - Set the chance that the map will be MIRA HQ
         * Polus - Set the chance that the map will be Polus
         * Airship - Set the chance that the map will be Airship
+        * The Fungle - Set the chance that the map will be The Fungle
         * Use a more random map selection
           * <font color=green>ON</font>: Maps will be selected even more randomly
           * <font color=red>OFF</font>: Maps will not be selected even more randomly
-    * Random Spawns
+    * Random Spawns Mode
       * <font color=green>ON</font>: Spawn locations will be chosen randomly
         * Random Spawns in Locations
           * <font color=green>ON</font>: Spawn locations will be chosen randomly in their respective locations